-(4) A licensed charitable organization shall expend net receipts exclusively for purposes consistent with the charitable, religious, educational, literary, civic, fraternal, or patriotic functions or objectives for which the licensed charitable organization received and maintains federal tax-exempt status, or consistent with its status as a local school district, a common school, an institution of higher education, or a state college or university.
-No net receipts shall inure to the private

-1 benefit or financial gain of any individual.
+- (4) A licensed charitable organization shall expend net receipts exclusively for purposes consistent with the charitable, religious, educational, literary, civic, fraternal, or patriotic functions or objectives for which the licensed charitable organization received and maintains federal tax-exempt status, or consistent with its status as [a common school,] an institution of higher education, or a state college or university.
+No net receipts shall inure to the private benefit or financial gain of any individual. - (5) Accurate records and books shall be maintained by each organization exempt from licensure under KRS 238.535(1)(a) and each licensed charitable organization for a period of three (3) years.
+Office staff shall have access to these records at reasonable times.
+Licensed charitable organizations and exempt organizations shall maintain their charitable gaming records at their offices or places of business within the Commonwealth of Kentucky as identified in their license applications or

-2 (5) Accurate records and books shall be maintained by each organization exempt from 3 licensure under KRS 238.535(1) and each licensed charitable organization for a period of three (3) years.
-Office staff shall have access to these records at 4 5 reasonable times.
-Licensed charitable organizations and exempt organizations shall 6 maintain their charitable gaming records at their offices or places of business within 7 the Commonwealth of Kentucky as identified in their license applications or 8 applications for exempt status.
-An exempt organization shall submit a yearly 9 financial report in accordance with KRS 238.535(2), and failure to file this report 10 shall constitute grounds for revocation of the organization's exempt status.
+1 applications for exempt status.
+An exempt organization shall submit a yearly 2 financial report in accordance with KRS 238.535(2), and failure to file this report 3 shall constitute grounds for revocation of the organization's exempt status.